Last updated on August 23rd, 2022 at 05:11 pm

 There are two different interpretations of the “S” in SELV, with some sources using “separated” and some using “safety.”
 Some sources indicate that the absence of a secondary earth connection is where the term “separated,” as in “separated extra-low voltage,” comes from.
 Still, I have not found an authoritative source that corroborates this interpretation.
 Since uses “safety,” I will stick with that interpretation for this post.
 Just know that both are considered correct and describe technically identical requirements.

 Functional Extra-Low Voltage (FELV)

-If you have a circuit, like the 24 V I/O circuits commonly used with PLCs, the source may not meet all of the requirements for SELV or PELV.
+If you have a circuit like the 24 V I/O circuits commonly used with PLCs, the source may not meet all of the requirements for SELV or PELV.
 In this case, it likely falls into what the IEC calls functional extra-low voltage (FELV).
 FELV circuits have the same upper voltage limit as shown in Table 1 but may not have the double insulation or screening in the transformer.
-FELV systems are required to basic protection against direct contact, i.e., correct insulation for the system voltages, and single fault protection against indirect contact, i.e., system bonded to earth and overcurrent protection in the un-earthed conductors.
+FELV systems are required to meet the basic requirements for protection against direct contact, i.e., correct insulation for the system voltages, and single fault protection against indirect contact, i.e., system bonded to earth and overcurrent protection in the un-earthed conductors.

 Why use PELV?

 When designing the switchgear and controlgear assemblies for machines, one method for shock protection offered by IEC 60204-1 is the use of PELV.
 You can use this method if it makes sense in the application or one of the other shock protection methods provided for in that circuit.